Henderson beats Weaver-Wright in playoff in ShopRite LPGA

 Weaver-Wright, a 28-year-old American still looking for her first tour win, forced the playoff with birdies on four of the last six holes, including a long one at No. 17 and a 10-footer at the par-5 final hole for a 65.

-The playoff started at the reachable par-5 No. 18, and both found the fairway.
-Henderson got within 10 feet of the cup with her second shot while Weaver-Wright was short of the green.
+Weaver-Wright found the fairway in the playoff but her second shot was short of the green.
 Her third shot landed around the same distance from the hole as Henderson, but she was away.
 She missed her birdie putt and Henderson, ranked No. 11 in the world, had no pressure making the eagle to win to pocket $262,500.

+“I’ve always loved a victory and never tried to take them for granted, but with the pandemic in 2020 I only played 10 events, and I think I had six top 10s but no victory,” Henderson said.
+“So that was a little bit of a — it shook the confidence a little bit.”

+Henderson, who finished second in the opening event on tour this year, seems to have her confidence back.

 Henderson, whose last victory was in Los Angeles in 2021, moved into the lead with a short birdie at No. 12.
 She stayed there until Weaver-Wright birdied the 17th.